Avaray/steam-status-signature-generator/README.md

 https://wow.com/?key=ABCD&ids=1234,5678
 ```

+### API Key in Environment Variable

+You can also set your API Key as `STEAM_API_KEY` environment variable.
+Script will read it.

 ## List of options for `config.json` file

 | Key                 | Value<br>Type | Default |  Required  | Description                                                                                                  |